WhatTheDickens/engl340/mod-92/second-blog-assignment.md

 When you're happy with what you've written, log into the site, go to the group's blog, [Digital Humanities at Geneseo](https://dh.sunygeneseoenglish.org/), click `+New` in the black ribbon at the top of the site, select `Post`, and paste your post content from VS Code into the editor there.
 The editor understands Markdown!
 Use the `Preview` button in the post editor to see how your post will look when published.

-Be sure that you've given your post an appropriate, descriptive, engaging title (not something generic, such as "Blog Post #2"), and that neither the title nor the date is included in the body of your post,
+Be sure that you've given your post an appropriate, descriptive, engaging title (not something generic, such as "Blog Post #2"), and that neither the title nor the date is included in the body of your post.

+As with the first blog post, document any use you make of GenAI right in the post.

 When you're ready to submit your post, click `Publish`.